Sahdev2004/Week_1_RISC-V_SoC_Tapeout_Program/Day_3/README.md

 Retiming is a design optimization technique that improves circuit performance by repositioning registers (flip-flops) without changing functionality.

 **How it is done:**
-1. **Graph Representation:** Model circuit as a directed graph.
+1. **Graph Representation:** The digital circuit is first modeled as a directed graph.
+The logic gates are the nodes, and the registers are the edges that connect them.
+This representation allows designers to mathematically analyze the delays and register locations.
-2. **Register Repositioning:** Move registers to balance path delays.
+2. **Register Repositioning:** Using specialized algorithms, registers are moved across logic gates.
+A key rule is that you can move a register from the output of a gate to all of its inputs, or vice versa.
+For example, a single register at the output of an AND gate can be replaced by two registers, one at each of its inputs.
+The total number of registers along any given path remains the same, so the circuit's functionality is preserved.
-3. **Constraints Analysis:** Maintain timing and functional equivalence.
+3. **Constraints Analysis:** Before and after any movement, timing and functional constraints are analyzed.
+The goal is to ensure the timing equivalence of the new circuit, meaning it produces the same outputs with the same input sequence, just potentially at a faster rate.
+The design must also be checked to make sure it doesn't violate any setup or hold time requirements.
-4. **Optimization:** Adjust register positions to minimize clock period and optimize power.
+4. **Optimization:** The primary goal of retiming is to minimize the clock period.
+By shifting registers, the delay between any two sequential registers is balanced, eliminating long, slow paths (critical paths) and allowing the circuit to operate at a higher frequency.
+It can also be used to reduce power consumption by minimizing the number of registers in the design.

 ---